oceanbase/oceanbase/README.md

 # Case study

-OceanBase has been serving more than 400 customers upgrade their database from different industries, including Financial Services, Telecom, Retail, Internet and more.
+OceanBase has been serving more than 400 customers upgrade their databases from different industries, including Financial Services, Telecom, Retail, Internet and more.

 See also [success stories](https://en.oceanbase.com/customer/home) and [Who is using OceanBase](https://github.com/oceanbase/oceanbase/issues/1301) for more details.